-- To develop a database framework which is designed for intuitive use, encouraging participation by personnel at all levels within management authorities.
+- To develop a database framework that is designed for intuitive use, encouraging participation by personnel at all levels within management authorities.

 - To develop a system that

-- collects integrates and processes real-time data at regular intervals from weather and hydrologic sources, meters and gauges, and other sensing devices.
+- Collects integrate and processes real-time data at regular intervals from weather and hydrologic sources, meters and gauges, and other sensing devices.

-- which will prioritize and optimize the operational and maintenance budget spend for infrastructure companies.
+- Which will prioritize and optimize the operational and maintenance budget spend on infrastructure companies.